 Non- current Investments are further classified into ‘ Trade Investments’ and ‘ Other Investments’.

-Current Assets/short lived assets / active assets - examples: cash, stock, debtors, prepaid expenses.
+Current Assets/short-lived assets / active assets - examples: cash, stock, debtors, prepaid expenses.

-- Assets which are meant for resale.
+- Assets that are meant for resale.

 - Converted into cash within one year.